 Meet the staff:

 What will we be learning about this half term?
-(Summer 2)

 What can you do to improve your learning at home?

-Practice your weekly spellings and complete your homework each week!
+Practise your weekly spellings and complete your homework each week!

 Read every night to your mum, dad, sister, brother or teddy bear!

-Practice your 2, 5, 10, 3, 4 and 8 times tables and related division facts.
+Practise your 2, 5, 10, 3, 4 and 8 times tables and related division facts.

 When listening to songs on the radio, think about the vocal, rhythm, tempo, pulse, layers, instrumentals, solos that you can hear!